Reviews

 • Truly unlimited storage — your whole PC or Mac

-• 30-day file version history (extended plans available)
+• 30-day version history (extended history available)

 • Restore via download or mailed hard drive